oracle/graal/substratevm/LLVM-NEW-BACKEND.md

 Emitting the data section with the code as LLVM bitcode is our next priority for the LLVM backend, so this should not be an issue for future targets.

 _(see `ELFMachine$ELFAArch64Relocations` for an example)_

-## Target-specific lowerings

-The Graal compiler currently lowers specific operations into optimized nodes for each target based on the capabilities of that target.
-These optimized nodes are then passed to LLVM which handles them according to its capabilities, usually as intrinsics.
-This is sub-optimal and requires each new target to define its own lowerings, most of which are very similar to the ones existing for other architectures.
-We plan to define LLVM-specific, target-independent lowerings, which will remove this requirement and enable as many LLVM optimizations as possible.

-_(We want a `LLVMGraphBuilderPlugins` class similar to the existing `AMD64GraphBuilderPlugins`)_